Iguana2024/sprint3/README.md

 This Documentation will guide you through the key aspects of the application.

 ## Overview
-The IGD Application allows visitors to make informed decisions about sharing their data.
+The IdentityCrumb Application allows visitors to make informed decisions about sharing their data.
 Users are presented with two clear options: "Grant" or "Reject".

 - **Grant Permission:**
   - Choosing "Grant" allows users to willingly share their data.
 Upon selection, the application securely stores the visitor's IP address, ID, date, and time in the database.
 This information is then displayed on subsequent visits, ensuring transparency, accountability, and compliance with GDPR regulations.